 How to freeze blondies

 I like to use large (sealable) food or freezer bags to freeze my blondies.
-Wrap each individual blondie piece tightly in cling film and place into your freezer bag.
+Wrap each individual blondie piece tightly in cling film and place it into your freezer bag.
 Gently push as much air out of the bag as possible and seal almost all the way, leaving a little part unsealed.
 Using a straw, carefully slip it into the unsealed part of your bag and use it to suck the remaining air out of the bag.
 This will make it look like it’s shrinking and make the paper contract against the blondies, which is exactly what you want.
 Once you’ve got as much air out as you can, seal the bag and lay it flat in your freezer.

 How to thaw blondies